AR-sieve Bootstrap for High-dimensional Time Series: Technical proof of theorems

-where the third last line follows from the fact that $\left\| \hA_{l,p} \right\|_F^2$ is summable, which is implied by Assumption~\ref{1:a3} and Lemma \ref{1:l8}.
-The second last line is then a direct result of Lemmas \ref{1:l8} and \ref{1:l9}, and Assumption~\ref{1:a4} implies the last line.
+where the third last equation follows from the fact that $\left\| \hA_{l,p} \right\|_F^2$ is summable, which is implied by Assumption~\ref{1:a3} and Lemma \ref{1:l8}.
+The second last equation is then a direct result of Lemmas \ref{1:l8} and \ref{1:l9}, and Assumption~\ref{1:a4} implies the last equation.

-Furthermore, $\overline{\he}_{T,p} = \frac{1}{T-p} \sum_{t=p+1}^{T} \he_{t,p} = \frac{1}{T-p} \sum_{t=p+1}^{T} \left(\hf_t - \sum_{l=1}^{p} \hA_{l,p} \hf_{t-l} \right)$ and we can show that
+Furthermore, $\overline{\he}_{{T'},p} = \frac{1}{{T'}} \sum_{t=p+1}^{T} \he_{t,p} = \frac{1}{{T'}} \sum_{t=p+1}^{T} \left(\hf_t - \sum_{l=1}^{p} \hA_{l,p} \hf_{t-l} \right)$ and we can show that

-This is because, firstly
+This is because firstly

-where the second last line follows as we have assumed the population mean of $\{\pf_t\}$ is $0$ for technical convenience.
+where the second last equation follows as we have assumed that the population mean of $\{\pf_t\}$ is $0$ for technical convenience.
 Moreover,

-where the second last line follows from the summability conditions in Lemma \ref{1:l6}, the order of $\left\| \hf_t-\pf_t \right\|$ in Lemma \ref{1:l8} and the fact that the mean of $\{\hf_t\}$ is assumed to be $0$ for technical convenience.
+where the second last equation follows from the summability conditions in Lemma \ref{1:l6}, the order of $\left\| \hf_t-\pf_t \right\|$ in Lemma \ref{1:l8} and the fact that the mean of $\{\hf_t\}$ is assumed to be $0$ for technical convenience.